maryannetriggs/JavaScript30/readme.md

 [Link to the w3schools page](https://www.w3schools.com/tags/att_data-.asp)

 ### Day 2 - JS and CSS Clock
 Surprisingly quick to complete and hypnotising to watch.
 I've always found dates in JS quite tiresome so nice to have a good experience and build some more knowledge.
-Today I learned more about transition and transform attributes in CSS and actually how much fancy stuff can be acheived through CSS and vanilla JavaScript alone.
+Today I learned more about transition and transform attributes in CSS and actually how much fancy stuff can be achieved through CSS and vanilla JavaScript alone.

+### Day 3 - CSS Variables
+Funky little project to learn about CSS variables, which I had no idea even existed outside of SASS.
+Today I learnt the difference between a node list and an array (spoiler: built-in methods) [Link to the w3schools page](https://www.w3schools.com/js/js_htmldom_nodelist.asp).
+I also learnt about 'dataset', an in-built object that stores info about all the data-* attributes on a HTML element.

+### Day 4 - Array Cardio Day 1

 ---